Sep7em/ONE-Eternal-Patch/README.md

 Compatibility
 ---------

-This patch is compatible with the Full Voice Edition and the Vista Edition of the game, it works with the Japanese version and the English, Spanish and Chinese translations.
+This patch is compatible with the Full Voice Edition and the Vista Edition of the game, it works with the Japanese version and the English, Spanish, Chinese and Korean translations.

 It shouldn't be necessary to know since the translation patches haven't got any update since a very long time but here are the versions I've used for each of them if you want to know:<br/>
 English: Version 1.5<br/>
 Spanish: Version 1.3<br/>
-Chinese: Version 1.0 (Famille Hanhuazu)
+Chinese: Version 1.0 (Famille Hanhuazu)<br/>

-I haven't added a compatibility with the Korean patch yet since it's a difficult patch to work with and since it doesn't seem to be finished but it'll be done eventually.<br/>
+Korean: Beta Version 1.1 rev.B

 The Eternal Patch isn't compatible with the old Chinese patch made by the Key Fans Club as I can't find it online and since the newer patch seems better.

 Glitches being fixed